Who Started WW2 | Shoponmobile.co.uk

 7. How many people died in World War 2?

-8. When did World War 2 finish?
+8. When did World War 2 end?

 World War 2 ended on September 2, 1945, with the signing of the Japanese Instrument of Surrender.